YPares/nujj/README.md

 You can add this `use` line to your `$HOME/.config/nushell/config.nu` or to any autoload nushell script.

-## Features
+## Main features

-- Getting jj log as structured nushell tables
+- Getting the jj log as a nushell table
-- Getting PRs from GitHub as structured nushell tables
+- Getting the PRs list from GitHub as a nushell table
-- Interactive jj log with fzf
+- Interactive jj log with fzf (à la [jj-fzf](https://github.com/tim-janik/jj-fzf))

 ## Dependencies